atruskie/windows-symlinks-test/README.md

     120000 63d8dbd40c23542e740659a7168a0ce3138ea748 0       directory_link
     120000 63d8dbd40c23542e740659a7168a0ce3138ea748 0       directory_link_non_admin
     ```
 - when working with another filesystem force line endings to be consistent.
-It endsm up being easier to
+It ends up being easier to
   choose `LF` always as most Windows IDEs support either `LF` or `CRLF` ending but most *NIX
   applications have limited or no support for `CRLF`
   - See the .gitattributes file for a demo